Search

 Back to top

 Most MOC standards in Canada are based on the United Nations (UN) Recommendations.
-UN standardized MOC are internationally recognized and can be used anywhere in the world and by any mode of transport.
+UN standardized MOCs are internationally recognized and can be used anywhere in the world and by any mode of transport.
 A UN Standardized MOC will display the “UN” marking.

 A UN packaging is any bag, box, barrel, drum or jerrican that is marked to indicate that it has met specific performance tests developed by the United Nations Committee of Experts on the Transport of Dangerous Goods.
 The tests relate to the container’s ability to withstand transportation conditions such as impact, stacking, and internal pressure.